Home > Blog > RA Copper VS ED Copper: Which Copper Foil for Flex PCB Substrate?

 RA copper foil has excellent extensibility.
 It can extend 20% to 45% of its original length.
 However, RA copper has a rough surface, which makes circuit etching not very fine.

-Price of RA copper foil for flexible PCBs: high (if the copper thickness is smaller than 0.5oz, such as 1/3oz, the thinner, the more expensive)
+The price of RA copper foil for flexible PCBs is higher (if the copper thickness is smaller than 0.5oz, such as 1/3oz, the thinner, the more expensive.).

 Part 2.
 ED Copper for Flexible PCB